CSB-KaracaLab/prot-on/README.md

 ### To Run PROT-ON
 * **Optional:** If you would like to perform the mutational scanning with FoldX, you first have to get its academic licenced soure files.
 Among the obtained source files, please locate the FoldX executable (please name it as `foldx`) and `rotabase.txt` in the `prot-on/src` folder.
 Also, please make sure that `foldx` is executable in your system.

+* **Optional:** If you would like to include the evolutionary information into the filtering process, please obtain the PSSM file of the monomer you will be scanning in the csv format.
+The external PSSM file, which can be obtained via https://possum.erc.monash.edu/server.jsp should be in a comma `,` seperated format.
+Please name your PSSM file as `<root-pdb-filename>_chain_<chain_ID>_pssm.csv` and place it in the `prot-on` folder.
+You can find an example PSSM file under `example-input` directory.

 * After these steps, you can execute PROT-ON on your PDB formatted complex via:
 ```
 python proton.py --pdb <dir/filename of the structure> --chain_ID <chain ID of interest> --algorithm <EvoEF1/FoldX> --cut_off <cut-off to define the interface> --IQR <IQR rule to define outliers of box-and-whisker statistics>